Minotaur Books | 2017

 Filed Under: Birthday cards and beer bottles doing their best to be creepy

 This novel reads like the author really likes to watch the Hallmark Channel or Lifetime movies.
-And that’s not necessarily a bad thing, if you’re into that.
+And that’s not necessarily a bad thing if you’re into that.

-Lort knows, I’ve binged all of the Aurora Teagarden movies like a fucking champ.
+Thor knows, I’ve binged all of the Aurora Teagarden movies like a fucking champ.